Bald Knob Ridge Trail

 The forest on this southeast aspect of the mountain is composed mostly of mixed hardwoods (maples, oaks, and others).
 Formerly, it was filled with small to medium eastern hemlock, creating a dark, cool environment.
-A a few large ones had managed to poke out of the canopy.
+A few larger ones had even managed to poke out of the canopy.

 These are now all dead, and the forest is now much brighter.
 You can also now see that more than a handful of red spruce had been growing alongside the hemlocks.
-Now that they're no longer competing for sunlight with their coniferous cousins, the red spruce are starting to take off.
+Now that they're no longer competing for sunlight with their coniferous cousins, the red spruce are starting to take off in their growth rate.
 These will likely be a much more conspicuous component of the forest at these mid elevations in future years.

 The trail swings around the end of the ridge and comes out on top of it, and even descends a small bit.
 The forest at this elevation was formerly a mix of red spruce and hemlock.
 All but two of the mature hemlock were dead as of fall 2016.
 Somehow, these individuals have managed to survive and remain quite green up top.
 A fair bit of rhododendron mix in to the understory as well.